College of Engineering

 General Education Proficiencies—University Writing Requirement

 College of Engineering students meet the requirement by achieving a passing grade in ENGL 160 and ENGL 161.
-Credit for ENGL 160 may be earned on the basis of a score of 3, 4, or 5 on the AP English Language and Composition exam, an ACT English subscore of 27 or higher, an SAT Evidence-Based Critical Reading score of 630 or higher.
+Credit for ENGL 160 may be earned on the basis of a score of 3, 4, or 5 on the AP English Language and Composition exam, an ACT English subscore of 27 or higher, an SAT Reading and Writing score of 630 or higher.
 Students should consult the Academic Standing section for more information on required scores.

 Orientation Course Requirement